dev-SR/exercise/C_CPP/20OOP_I/README.md

 Product{id = 1, name = Android, mrp = 100, selling_price = 200}
 ```

-To resolve this issue, we need to write our own copy constructor to create a **deep copy**.
+We can see from the output that we set the name of object `android` to `"Android"`, but the name of `iPhone` is also changed to `"Android"`.
+This is because both `iPhone` and `android` have a pointer to the same memory space.

 <div align="center">
 <img src="img/deep.jpg" alt="deep.jpg" width="700px">
 </div>

+To resolve this issue, we need to write our own copy constructor to create a **deep copy** by defining how should constructor copy the data using copy constructor:

 Syntax for user defined copy constructor:

-`ClassName(ClassName &objectName) { }` - here copy constructor must pass it's first parameter as reference.
+`ClassName(ClassName &sourceObject) { }` - here copy constructor must pass it's first parameter as reference.

 ```cpp
 class Product {